goyalrankit/mern-project/README.md

     Added the validation and error on login using Postman
     Checking if email is already present or not Inserted the Data in Mongo Db
+    Using promises

 # DAY 7
-    Async and await method implementations
+    Using Async and await method
+    Shorter code and quick implementation,
+    doing same work as in day6 but with async and await

 # DAY 8